LawJolla/prisma-auth0-example/README.md

 ## Goals

-My idea of a possible authentication flow for Prisma's Instagram clone.
+My idea of a possible authentication and authorization flow for Prisma's Instagram (blog?) clone.
 I am not an expert and put together this repo as a learning exercise.

-This repo follows the [Prisma Permissions](https://www.prismagraphql.com/docs/tutorials/graphql-server-development/permissions-thohp1zaih) tutorial without the ADMIN / CUSTOMER roles.
+This repo follows the [Prisma Permissions](https://www.prismagraphql.com/docs/tutorials/graphql-server-development/permissions-thohp1zaih).

 If you see any potential security issues, please let me know!